This is a detailed guide to getting free media coverage for your blog or business.

-These stories of Derek, Maneesh, Ramit, Neil, Michael, David and Richard show that self-promotion is totally okay.
+These stories of Derek, Ramit, Neil, Michael, and David show that self-promotion is totally okay.
 You just need to know what stage you are at and use what you’ve got.

-One of the leading reasons we don’t promote our work is we believe we just need to create great content and that the masses will follow, or that if you have the right product idea the market will come knocking at your door.
-This is perpetuated by the myth that “content is king” – a myth that Derek debunks in this post.
+A common reason entrepreneurs and authors don’t promote their work is a false belief that if you just create great content the masses will follow, or that if you have the right product idea the market will be busting down your door to purchase it.
+This belief is perpetuated by the myth that “content is king” – a myth that is easily debunked.

 Now, sometimes content really does propel a project on it’s own.
 Here are a couple of examples:

 - Sometimes Kickstarter projects just seem to catch fire, like 3Doodler: The World’s First 3D Printing Pen, that was featured across the web and raised $2,344,134.

 - Friends of mine opened a Korean BBQ restaurant on a quiet side street.
 My friends have great food, quality service and a cool atmosphere.
 But they never promoted the business.
 Slowly people started to come, and then the media started running stories about how good the food was and how reasonable the prices were.
 After six months the restaurant had hour long line-ups every night of the week.